digitaledgeit/sass-grid/README.md

  - md - target devices >=769px
  - lg - target devices >=1004px

-## Utility classes

-## Building a custom version
+## Building your own grid

-Requires sass >=3.4
+1. Requires sass >=3.4

-    $ gulp
+2. Customise the settings in `config.scss`
+3. Run `npm install`
+4. Run `gulp`

 ## Notes

-#### Why 12 columns?
+### Why 12 columns?
 Twelve is easily divisible by lots of numbers e.g. 2, 3, 4, 6

-#### Why not use fractions or percentages?
-Because that would require a lot of selectors, e.g. 1/1, 1/2, 1/3, 2/3, etc

 ## TODO

-- distributions - justify-content: space around|between
+- Test IE
+- mixins
+- margins and padding. in another component?
 - offsets?
-- margins and padding
-- vertical alignment examples
-- Provide a stylesheet for IE<=8 to provide the desktop equivalent
+- Provide a stylesheet for IE<=8 to provide the desktop equivalent?

 ## License